What is Arthroscopic Knee Surgery?

 - Knee stiffness following the procedure.

-- Blood clot formation in the leg.
+- Blood clot after arthroscopic knee surgery in the leg.

 - Infection in the knee joint.